SrishtiAcharya/Blood-Donation-Management-System/README.md

 # Blood Donation Management Website
+This was a team based project executed in 2021.
+# My Role:
+1. UI/UX Design
+2. FRONT END DEVELOPMENT
+3. MARKET RESEARCH
 # Problem Statement:-
 Develop and design a web portal for management of blood from blood banks.
 # Objectives and Scope:-